Designorate

 1) FMEA Severity Scale

-Define the first potential failure that may occur in relation to the product design and process.
+Define the first potential failure that may occur in the product design and process.
 Each potential failure should be listed individually to avoid distraction and misleading information.
 In the best example, it is hard to release in time for emergencies that require leaving the car immediately, such as drowning or fire.

 Failure Modes and Effects Analysis